History of the Catholic Church in Cuba: Before the Revolution

-As Fulgencio Batista came to power in Cuba through his 1952 coup, the response of the Catholic Church was mixed; some of the hierarchy accepted it as fait accompli, while many priests and laypersons were opposed to the new regime.
-The church focused on evangelizing and assisting the rural populaton and urban lower classes, while also making humanitarian interventions on behalf of Batista's political opponents.
+As Fulgencio Batista came to power in Cuba through his 1952 coup, the response of the Catholic Church was negative, as "many religious leaders had judged the regime of Fulgencio Batista as unconstitutional, and were sick of finding bullet-ridden bodies in the streets".
+The church focused on evangelizing and assisting the rural population and urban lower classes, while also making humanitarian interventions on behalf of Batista's political opponents.
 The most famous instance of the church's intervention was the intercession of Enrique Pérez Serantes on behalf of Fidel Castro, following his failed attack on the Moncada barracks in 1953.
+Serantes made a public appeal to spare Castro and other perpetrators, and to give them as lenient sentences possible.
+According to Philip Rulon, this "was interpreted to mean that the majority church was sympathetic to the revolutionary movement" by the Cubans.

 As the insurrection against Batista's regime escalated, the church attempted to mediate the conflict.
-Cuban cardinal Manuel Arteaga y Betancourt proposed a peace plan in 1956, ignored by the insurrectionist and Batista regime alike.
-Afterwards the hierarchy assumed an ambigously pro-rebel stance, urging them to minimize violence while also criticizing Batista for his suppression of democracy.
+Cuban cardinal Manuel Arteaga y Betancourt proposed a peace plan in 1956, ignored by the insurrectionists and the Batista regime alike.
+Afterwards the church hierarchy assumed an ambiguously pro-rebel stance, urging them to minimize violence while also criticizing Batista for his suppression of democracy.
 Cuban Catholics vigorously participated in the 26th of July Movement; many clerics and Catholic youth organised strikes and demonstrations, while also raising money for the insurrection.
-Members of Catholic social movements also often joined the rebels, such as Manuel Artime.
-Both Batista and Castro acknowledged the contribution of the church towards the eventual revolution.
-Batista commented that he resigned "because of the opposition of the hacendados, colonos, the army and the church".
-Meanwhile Castro declared that Cuban Catholics had given the revolution "very substantial assistance".
+Members of Catholic social movements often joined the rebels, such as Manuel Artime.
+Already in 1956, as many as eleven chaplains were amongst anti-Batista rebels in the Oriente mountains.
+Priests who were part of the revolutionary movement wore "fatigue-green clerical apparel and accompanied the revolutionary band on as many of their missions as possible".
+Many of the revolutionary priests were Basque refugees from Spain, already "accustomed to political turmoil".
+The presence of Catholic clergy amongst the rebels provided a more moderate image of the rebels to the general population, as Castro countered the allegations of being a communist "by asserting that all the leader's men were good Catholics, and he even had several priests counted his forces".
+In addition, other Catholic priests indirectly assisted the rebels, requesting their parishioners to donate to the revolutionary movement, while also often serving as "recruiting officers".
+Both Batista and Castro acknowledged the contribution of the church towards the eventual revolution; Batista commented that he resigned "because of the opposition of the hacendados, colonos, the army and the church".
+Meanwhile, Castro declared that Cuban Catholics had given the revolution "very substantial assistance".